The Masai Mara, the Laikipia Plateau, Mt Kenya, The Indian Ocean Coast… Kenya has so much on offer, let us direct you to

-The Masai Mara is the northern extension of the Serengeti Plains ecosystem.
-It is almost entirely made up of open grassland savannah and is home to a huge amount of wildlife including large prides of lion, which can often be seen hunting.
-Other big cats are frequently seen in the Mara including cheetah and leopard.
+The Masai Mara, Kenya’s most famous region, is the northern extension of the Serengeti Plains ecosystem.
+It is almost entirely made up of open grassland savannah and is home to a huge amount of wildlife, including The Big 5 (lion, leopard, elephant, buffalo and giraffe) and much much more.
 There are also around 40 black rhino that live in the Masai Mara, although they lead solitary lifestyles and can prove elusive.

 The most amazing spectacle in the Mara is the wildebeest migration, which takes place from July to October each year.
 Vast herds make their annual journey North from the Serengeti following the fresh grass, they then turn back to Tanzania in October.

 Lewa Downs Wildlife Conservancy is a privately owned wildlife sanctuary in Northern Kenya and is home to a great variety of indigenous species.
 At the very core of their work is the protection and preservation of a number of rare and endangered species that naturally dwell on Lewa.

 Within the park, there are three fabulous lodges and all the profits that they generate are reinvested into environmental and community projects.
-In addition to these, there are further wonderful properties on neighbouring community land managed by locals and constructed from local materials – anyone staying here has an even greater opportunity to appreciate the culture of the people who have lived on this land for generations.
+In addition to these, there are further wonderful properties on neighbouring community land managed by locals and constructed from local materials.